portableant/personal-blog/_drafts/google-search-appliance-british-museum-install367-revision-v1-Google-Search-Appliance-8211-British-Museum-install.md

-This is one of the first products I have worked on, which isn&#8217;t open source.
+This is one of the first products I have worked on, which isn't open source.